Luminarts Cultural Foundation Fellowship

 After Submitting Your Application

-Once you submit your application you will receive a confirmation email.
-If you do not receive a confirmation email immediately after submitting your application, please check your spam/junk filter and settings.
-If you still have not received a confirmation email immediately after submitting your application, please contact the Foundation.
+You will receive a confirmation email immediately after successfully submitting your application.
+If you do not receive a confirmation email please check your spam/junk filter settings.
+If you still have not received confirmation after submitting your application, please contact Program Director Alex Benjamin at info@luminarts.org.

-· Applicants will be given a ten (10) minute time slot
+-Finalists will be given a twelve (12) minute time slot

-· Applicants must bring lead sheets for the accompanist; and
+-Finalists must bring three (3) lead sheets for the trio

 Luminarts is committed to ensuring equity within its programs and welcomes applicants, artists, audience members, and supporters regardless of race, ethnicity, gender identity, class, religion, sexual orientation, or citizenship status.